rng-guy/NFSMWBartender/README.txt

  2) • All free-roam Heat levels (format: "heatXY") you omitted are set to the "default" value.
  3) • All race Heat levels (format: "raceXY") you omitted are set to their free-roam values.

-Bartender can handle any INVALID VALUES you provide in its configuration files:
+Bartender can handle any INVALID VALUES you might provide in its configuration files:
- • negative values that should be positive are set to 0,
+ • negative values that should be positive are set to 0 during parsing instead,
- • values of incorrect type count as omitted (and are therefore set to their "default" values),
+ • values of incorrect type (e.g. a string instead of a decimal) count as omitted,
- • incorrectly ordered interval values (i.e. "max" < "min") are both set to the lower value, and
+ • mismatched interval values (i.e. where "max" < "min") are each set to the lower value, and
- • comma-separated value pairs / tuples with at least one value of incorrect type count as omitted.
+ • comma-separated value pairs / tuples with too many or too few (valid) values count as omitted.